ClareBee/AngularTutorial/README.md

 // app.module.ts
 import { HttpClientModule } from '@angular/common/http';
 ```
-and add to imports array.
+And add to imports array.
 Then inject into the constructor of the service you're using.
 NB multiple components can leverage the same service

-call in the `ngOnInit` lifecycle method and use an async pipe in the template:
+Call in the `ngOnInit` lifecycle method and use an async pipe in the template:
 e.g.
 ```html
 // shipping.component.html